Suspension Arms and Alignment

 Alignment problems cause pulling to the left or right.
 If you let your hands off your wheel, your vehicle should track straight.
 It is possible if you had an alignment before that the tie-rod adjustments were properly done but the steering wheel was not kept straight.
 The steering wheel is typically weighted to self-balance.
 If you let your hands off the wheel and your car tracks to one side, it may be from a misaligned steering wheel.

 If you have bad suspension parts or unbalanced tires, it may be difficult for the technician to even make any alignment.
 They may be able to mechanically align the wheels to track straight.
 However, if you have any of these problems, the vehicle may nevertheless have a mind of its own and drive like a boat or wear the tires unevenly.

 Driving Without a Camber Kit or Proper Alignment

-It is dangerous to drive your vehicle without a camber kit or proper alignment.
+It is dangerous to drive your vehicle without a camber adjustment kit or proper suspension alignment kit.
 Not only do you have to struggle to obtain responsive steering, but you can also blow out a tire at high speeds and get into a crash.
-Therefore, adding a camber kit from Springrates.com to your performance suspension is paramount.
+Therefore, adding a camber adjustment kit from Springrates.com to your performance suspension is paramount.
 There is no sense in upgrading the suspension if you are just going to sabotage its parts.
 That being said, if you make these simple upgrades that are usually just replacement of a few bolt-on linkages, you will have awesome potential to turn your vehicle into a performance street machine.